The Hard Goodbye: Cinematic adaptation

 In 2005, this was one of the stories adapted into the film Sin City.
 "The Babe Wore Red and Other Stories", "The Hard Goodbye", The Big Fat Kill, That Yellow Bastard plot lines were all used in the film.
 Actor Mickey Rourke played the role of Marv.
 The segment also starred Jaime King as Goldie/Wendy, Rutger Hauer as Cardinal Roark, Elijah Wood as Kevin and Carla Gugino as Lucille.

-Directors of the film Sin City include the original author, Frank Miller, Robert Rodriguez, and Quentin Tarantino.
-The additional directors contributed to the violence depicted in the novel, as they both hold cinematic backgrounds of similar styles.